 Here are five less conventional ways for homeschoolers to get the leadership experiences that scholarship sponsors and colleges are looking for in applicants.

 When our oldest started high school, I knew that she would need to have some leadership roles to put on her college scholarship applications.
 As a homeschooler though, she couldn’t just join some clubs at school and run for office.
 As a homeschooler, you may feel that you have fewer opportunities for leadership roles.
 However, that can easily be turned around into a positive—because of homeschooling, there is more time for outside activities.
+Use this printable Teen Volunteer Hours Log from the Free Resource Library (look under “Homeschool Help and Planning”) to keep track of the time your teen spends volunteering.
 Here are a few ways that my kids have gotten homeschool leadership experience:

 Homeschool Leadership through 4-H: